All docs

 Overview

-Note: This feature is currently in beta for Enterprise customers.
+Note: This feature is for users on an Enterprise Plan.

 Every connected account in Clay (e.g., Salesforce, OpenAI, Snowflake) has access controls, so you can determine who in the workspace is allowed to create workflows and columns with certain connections.